We may earn affiliate commissions for the recommended products. Learn more.

 Wrapping up

-Overall, Aura tops LifeLock by offering three-bureau credit monitoring on all plans, while LifeLock limits it to its highest tier.
-Aura’s dark web monitoring is significantly faster, with alerts in minutes instead of 24+ hours.
-Plus, Aura includes a VPN, antivirus, and password manager at no extra cost – features LifeLock hides behind pricey Norton 360 bundles.
+Overall, Aura tops LifeLock by offering three-bureau credit monitoring on all plans, while LifeLock limits it to its higher tiers.
+Both services offer comprehensive dark web monitoring, but LifeLock also monitors over 100 data points depending on the user's provided information.
+However, Aura includes a VPN, antivirus, and password manager at no extra cost – features LifeLock includes only in Norton 360 bundles.

 Now, I’ll break down each of these areas based on my testing: